h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     ![explanations-button](assets/explanations-button.jpg)
     ![mli-dashboard-explanation](assets/mli-dashboard-explanation.jpg)

-     To test your understanding: determine the top 2 global attributions associated with 'survived.'

-**Note that every single graph, plot, or chart we observe the following is available: Each visual has a *?* icon, and this provides further information about the visual.
+**Every single graph, plot, or chart we have observed has a *?* icon, and this provides further information about the visual.
 It can be located at the top right corner of each visual.**

+With the above in mind, we can say that the top three factors that contributed to a passenger surviving are as follows: sex, cabin, and class.
+From the perspective of an insurance company, knowing this information can drastically determine certain groups' insurance rates.

 ### Deeper Dive and Resources